 |5 shutter flaps per second||3 shutter flaps per second|

 |700 shots per battery charge||500 shots per battery charge|

 |144 x 106 x 72 mm, 770 g||129 x 102 x 77 mm, 436 g|

 Body comparison: Canon 20D vs 4000D

 An illustration of the physical size and weight of the Canon 20D and the Canon 4000D is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 20D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 4000D is notably smaller (14 percent) than the Canon 20D.
 Moreover, the 4000D is substantially lighter (43 percent) than the 20D.
 In this context, it is worth noting that neither the 20D nor the 4000D are weather-sealed.